New bounds on the maximum number of edges in $k$-quasi-planar graphs: Proof of Theorem

 The following is essentially a special case of a lemma due to McGuinness \cite[Lemma 2.1]{McG96}.
 We include the proof for completeness.

 \begin{lemma}[McGuinness \cite{McG96}] Let\/ $G$ be a graph, $\prec$ be a total ordering of\/ $V(G)$, and\/ $c\geq 1$.
-If\/ $\chi(G)>2c$, then\/ $G$ has an edge\/ $uv$ such that the subgraph of\/ $G$ induced on the vertices strictly between\/ $u$ and\/ $v$ in the order\/ $\prec$ has chromatic number at least\/ $c$. \end{lemma}
+If\/ $\chi(G)>2c$, then\/ $G$ has an edge\/ $uv$ such that the subgraph of\/ $G$ induced on the vertices strictly between\/ $u$ and\/ $v$ in the order\/ $\prec$ has chromatic number at least\/~$c$. \end{lemma}

 \begin{proof} Partition $V(G)$ into sets $V_1,\ldots,V_r$ that are pairwise disjoint intervals of the order $\prec$ so that $\chi(G[V_i])=c$ for $1\leq i<r$ and $\chi(G[V_r])\leq c$.
-This can be done by adding vertices to $V_1$ from left to right in the order $\prec$ until we get $\chi(G[V_1])=b$, then following the same procedure with the remaining vertices to form $V_2$, and so on.
+This can be done by adding vertices to $V_1$ from left to right in the order $\prec$ until we get $\chi(G[V_1])=c$, then following the same procedure with the remaining vertices to form $V_2$, and so on.
 Color each $G[V_i]$ with $i$ odd properly with colors $\{1,\ldots,c\}$, and color each $G[V_i]$ with $i$ even properly with colors $\{c+1,\ldots,2c\}$.
-If $\chi(G)>2b$, then the resulting $2c$-coloring of $G$ cannot be proper.
+If $\chi(G)>2c$, then the resulting $2c$-coloring of $G$ cannot be proper.
 That is, $G$ has an edge $uv$ such that $u$ and $v$ are assigned the same color.
 It follows that $u\in V_i$ and $v\in V_j$ for $i$ and $j$ distinct and of the same parity.
-Therefore, at least one of the sets $V_k$ with $\chi(G[V_k])=c$ lies entirely between $u$ and $v$ in the order $\prec$, where $k$ is an index between $i$ and $j$. \end{proof}
+Therefore, at least one of the sets $V_k$ with $\chi(G[V_k])=c$ lies entirely between $u$ and $v$ in the order $\prec$, where $k$ is an index between $i$ and~$j$. \end{proof}

-Let $\beta$ be a segment in $\ell$.
-We will consider curves crossing $\beta$ at exactly one point, always assuming that this intersection point is distinct from the endpoints of $\beta$.
-Any such curve $\gamma$ is partitioned by $\beta$ into two subcurves: $\gamma^+$ that enters $\beta$ from above and $\gamma^-$ that enters $\beta$ from below, both including the intersection point of $\beta$ and $\gamma$.
+Let $\ell$ be a horizontal line in the plane, and let $\beta$ be a segment of~$\ell$.
+We will consider curves crossing $\beta$ at exactly one point, always assuming that this intersection point is distinct from the endpoints of~$\beta$.
+Any such curve $\gamma$ is partitioned by $\beta$ into two subcurves: $\gamma^+$ that enters $\beta$ from above and $\gamma^-$ that enters $\beta$ from below, both including the intersection point of $\beta$ and~$\gamma$.